-One of my favorite quotes from Celebration of Disciplines comes from the section in this powerful book discussing two of the most important spiritual disciplines, solitude and silence,
+One of the most impactful quotes from Celebration of Disciplines comes from the section discussing two of the most important spiritual disciplines, solitude and silence,

 “Goals are discovered, not made.
 God delights in showing us exciting new alternatives for the future.
 Perhaps as you enter into a listening silence the joyful impression to learn how to weave or how to make pottery emerges.
 Does that sound too earthy, too unspiritual a goal?
 God is intently interested in such matters.
 Are you?”